 It shows that Sweden today is a very multicultural place for all kinds of cuisines.
 You can find all kinds of foods not just in the major cities, but also in some smaller cities.

 Traditionally Swedes have always been very open to foreign influences in their foods.
-During the 17th and 18th century they started to eat many French foods; that is why today, you will find a love of everything from sushi to curry.
+During the 17th and 18th centuries, they started to eat many French foods; that is why today, you will find a love of everything from sushi to curry.

 About Swedish Cuisine